What Is a Marketing Project Manager?

 - Commissioning freelancers to create blog or eBook content

 What are the different types of marketing project manager?

-Marketing project managers work in a variety of different roles and industries.
-Their job scope can range from assisting external clients in a marketing agency to planning media campaigns within a corporate setting.
+Project management for marketing can include working in a variety of different roles and industries.
+The job scope of a marketing project manager can range from assisting external clients in a marketing agency to planning media campaigns within a corporate setting.
 Here are a few types of marketing project manager roles.

 Project manager in a marketing agency

 A project manager in a marketing agency will work with external clients, internal team members, freelancers, and vendors.
-Typical tasks for a project manager in a marketing agency will include meeting with clients, setting deadlines and assigning tasks, preparing the project budget, and clearing roadblocks.
+Typical tasks of project management for a marketing agency will include meeting with clients, setting deadlines and assigning tasks, preparing the project budget, and clearing roadblocks.

 In-house marketing project manager